davish/davi.sh/src/content/reading/2025/abundance.md

 will be held back by negative associations with the ramifications of this push for "effeciency" that the country will be feeling for years go come.

+I think Abundance is still worth reading, if only to understand its place in the recent discourse, and especially if you’re not particularly familiar with the authors or topic areas.
+The book is more of the beginning of the discussion rather than the final word.